sgovil5/fbla_app/README.md

 - Displays academic and extracurricular information.
     * Classes, Test Scores, Topics of Interest, Awards, Volunteer, and Work Experience.
     * Stored in Cloud Firestore.
-- User can edit the 'Description', 'Classes', 'Test Scores', 'Interests', 'Achievements', and 'Experiences' categories.
+- User can edit their Username, Profile Picture, and School as well as the 'Description', 'Classes', 'Test Scores', 'Interests', 'Achievements', and 'Experiences' categories.
     * An edit profile button at the top-right navigates user to the edit profile page.
     * For each category, a user can add a field or remove a field.
         * A '+' icon for each category allows users to add a field to a specific category.